Requirements Prior to Orientation

 For additional information about submitting transcripts contact the Office of Admissions & Recruitment at 405-325-2151 or email firstname.lastname@example.org.

-After you register for your New Sooner Orientation Day, you will receive a math offer from the University of Oklahoma in March.
+After you register for your New Sooner Orientation Day, you will receive a math offer from the University of Oklahoma.
 Your math offer will include a list of math courses you can enroll in based on your ACT/SAT scores and your high school academic experiences.
 It is very important you send OU any updated ACT/SAT scores as soon as possible, so you can receive your most accurate math offer.
 After registering for your Orientation Day, beginning in March, you can also log in and see your math offer on your New Sooner Orientation registration confirmation page.
 Your academic advisor will go over your math offer during your New Sooner Orientation Day.

 The items listed below are not mandatory to complete prior to becoming a Sooner, however, we encourage you to review the list as some items may be of interest to you!